Fishing in Scotland - First and Second Levels

 Note for teachers:

-These films have been selected to accompany the Learning Resource 'Fishing in Scotland'.
-The resource consists of a learning journey for teachers and worksheets for children.
+These films have been selected to accompany the resource 'Fishing in Scotland' (see files below).
+The downloadable pdf resource consists of a learning journey for teachers and worksheets for children.
 The resource connects with different areas of the Curriculum for Excellence (First and Second Levels), with particular relevance to literacy and social studies.

 The National Library of Scotland's Moving Image Archive preserves many films that capture perspectives on fishing.
 A longer list of films is suggested for further viewing at the end of this resource.